sumup/sumup-ecom-php-sdk/docs/reference/Custom.md

 `$relativePath` is relative path to the resource.
 For example: `/v0.1/me`.

-`$payload` is optional but if you provide it it should be an associative array with the needed data.
+`$payload` is *optional* but if you provide it it have to be an associative array with the data needed for that particular endpoint.